theanh28/wp-ghubpg-r/README.md

   Lerna?

 # Work with Docker
-  install docker (on Windows, remember installing Docker Desktop)
+  install docker (on Windows, remember to install Docker Desktop)
   create a repo on Dockerhub
   -> docker build . -t <repo name> (since image name should be identical to repo name)
   -> docker push <repo name>